magdesign/PocketVJ-CP-v3/ROADMAP.md

 Remote:
 *******
 - make remote control scripts for mapper manual mask adjustment
 - save and load comp with name giving for mapper
-- make stop function as script, not .php, kill also keyboard in /dev/input
 - test synergy on rpi (for femote mouse in mapping?)
-- if not used, uninstall or disable: /etc/init.d/remotepi
 - fix that logitech wireless mouse is accepted in mapper